Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Introduction

-When using incremental learning to unlearn, there are two critical points to consider: (i) generating effective new memories, and (ii) overcoming catastrophic forgetting. \model{} consists of two modules, i.e., \textit{memory generator} and \textit{knowledge preserver}, to address these issues, respectively.
-Firstly, we need to generate knowledge-free and easy-to-learn new memories to overwrite the old ones.
-Knowledge-free means containing no effective information about the data, e.g., a random label vector.
-Meanwhile, the new memories have to be easy-to-learn so that it will not cost considerable computational overhead to accomplish unlearning.
-Memory generator follows a teacher-student learning pattern to generate fake labels and pairs them with original features.
-Secondly, previous studies found that conventional deep learning methods fail to tackle incremental learning due to the phenomenon of catastrophic forgetting~\cite{chen2021overcoming}.
-In other words, besides removing the influence of target data, the influence of non-target data is also removed.
-Knowledge preserver alleviates the issue of unintentional forgetting by elastically constraining the model's parameters with our derived loss, which is to address the problem of task conflict.
-The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel federated unlearning method, i.e., \model{} based on the concept of active forgetting, which fundamentally overcomes the limitations posed by existing federated unlearning methods. \item To effectively generate new memories to overwrite the old ones, we adopt a teacher-student learning pattern.
-The model in a target client, i.e., student, distills knowledge from manipulated data which is generated by teacher models. \item To alleviate the catastrophic forgetting phenomenon of non-target data, we first derive a new loss to address the problem of task conflict, and then dynamically constrain the change of model's parameters with elastic weight consolidation. \item We conduct extensive experiments on three benchmark datasets to evaluate the performance of \model{}.
-The results show that our proposed \model{} outperforms compared methods in terms of efficiency, utility, and completeness. \end{itemize}
+When utilizing incremental learning for unlearning, two critical considerations arise: (i) generating effective new memories, and (ii) overcoming catastrophic forgetting.
+Our proposed \model{} addresses these issues through two modules: the \textit{memory generator} and the \textit{knowledge preserver}.
+First, we aim to generate knowledge-free and easy-to-learn new memories to overwrite the old ones. ``Knowledge-free'' means the new memories do not contain meaningful information about the data, e.g., a random label vector.
+Meanwhile, these new memories have to be easy-to-learn so that it will not cost considerable computational overhead to accomplish unlearning.
+The memory generator is designed to follow a teacher-student learning paradigm to generate fake labels, which are then paired with the original features.
+Second, previous studies found that conventional deep learning methods struggle with incremental learning due to the phenomenon of catastrophic forgetting~\citep{chen2021overcoming}.
+This phenomenon involves the unintended removal of both target and non-target data memories.
+The knowledge preserver alleviates the issue of unintentional removal by elastically constraining the model's parameters with our derived loss.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a neuro-inspired federated unlearning method (\model{}) based on the concept of active forgetting, which is scalable for class-wise unlearning and independent of specific model architectures. \item To effectively generate new memories to overwrite the old ones, we adopt a teacher-student learning paradigm.
+The target client, i.e., the student, distills knowledge from manipulated data that teacher models generate. \item To alleviate the catastrophic forgetting of non-target data, we first derive a new loss to address the problem of task conflict, and then dynamically constrain the change of model's parameters. \item We conduct extensive experiments across three benchmark datasets to evaluate the performance of \model{}.
+The results show that our proposed \model{} generally outperforms compared methods in terms of efficiency, utility, and completeness. \end{itemize}